 FDA History Office

 Blood banks and blood products were regulated through the NIH DBS Laboratory of Blood and Blood Products.
 In the 1950s, the NIH Blood Bank was part of the Laboratory of Blood and Blood Products.
-Much of the important research completed by the Laboratory was done hand in hand with the NIH Blood Bank.
+Much of the important research completed by the Laboratory was done hand in hand with the NIH Blood Bank at the Clinical Center hospital.
 At some point in the late 1950s or early 1960s, the blood bank (which was located in the basement of the NIH Clinical Center) was administratively separated out from the Laboratory of Blood and Blood Products and became part of the Clinical Center (Department of Transfusion Medicine).
 When the DBS transitioned administratively from the NIH to the Food and Drug Administration (FDA), the Laboratory of Blood and Blood Products’ regulatory role continued in the Division of Blood and Blood Products.

 Other court cases against blood banks soon followed:

 - 1963 - Paterson, NJ blood bank had to surrender its Federal license after an outbreak of hepatitis from its donors.

 - 1964 - Newark, NJ, the president of the Paterson Blood Bank, Inc. was charged for falsely labeling blood beyond the 21-day expiration and selling it to hospitals in NJ and NY.
 The blood bank was also convicted on 20 charges.